annieycchiu/mlops-app/README.md

 ## Results

-The final deployed model can be accessed via the API endpoint provided by GCP Cloud Run.
-The results of the model predictions, including accuracy and performance metrics, can be reviewed in the MLflow UI.
+The final deployed model is accessible through the API endpoint provided by GCP Cloud Run.
+Data is automatically fetched and ingested into the GCP BigQuery data warehouse on a daily schedule.
+Users can review the results of model predictions, along with accuracy and performance metrics, via the MLflow UI.

 ## Future Work